hse-project/hse/docs/cndb_omf.md

 along.
 A txn is "complete" when the number of `TX_KVSET_CREATE` records and `ACK-C` records are equal.
 A "complete" txn is one that can be rolled forward if necessary.

-Every transaction in CNDB has at least one `TX_KVSET_CREATE` record.
-So the `ACK-N` records do not count toward marking the txn as complete.

 - TX id: A unique id for the CNDB txn.
 Note that a txn can span different cnids.
 - Seqno: KVDB seqno at the time of logging this record.
 - Ingest id: Every ingest operation gets a unique id.
 If `TX_START` does not describe an ingest operation,